rushabhk04/Celebritty-Influence--Todays-Youth/README.md

   ]
 }
 =======
-* `PyMongo` - PyMongo is Python distribution containing tool used to work with MongoDB using Python [PyMongo Website]( https://pymongo.readthedocs.io/en/stable/)
+* `PyMongo` - PyMongo is a Python distribution containing tool used to work with MongoDB using Python [PyMongo Website]( https://pymongo.readthedocs.io/en/stable/)

-* `MatPlotLib` - We are using this library to generate various plots that are requiered in this part of the project [MatPlotLib Website](https://matplotlib.org/)
+* `MatPlotLib` - We are using this library to generate various plots that are required in this part of the project [MatPlotLib Website](https://matplotlib.org/)

-* `Natural Language Processing` - We used speech intensity analyzer to analyze the comments and to check if they are positve, neutral or negative.
+* `Natural Language Processing` - We used a speech intensity analyzer to analyze the comments and to check if they were positive, neutral, or negative.
 [NLP Speech intensity analyzer](https://github.com/cjhutto/vaderSentiment)
 >>>>>>> 95c68c29e4eb17fb53c9c14f97d8469f0b1152f8

 For Installation of different packages:-

 Use requirements.txt file(Mentioned in how-to-run steps.)

-In this part of the project we perform various analysis based on the data that was collected.
-Along with this, we also made use of Modern Hate Speech API for toxicity detection.
+In this part of the project, we perform various analyses based on the collected data.
+Along with this, we also used Modern Hate Speech API for toxicity detection.

 We performed four main types of analysis on celebrities and their overall impact:-
 1) Comparative
 2) Influence
 3) Sentiment
-4) timeSeries/trends
+4) time-series/trends

  ## How to run the project?